 Now that you know to never leave a balance on your credit card from month to month, let’s look at where this myth comes from.
 While you will not be rewarded for carrying a balance on your credit cards from month to month, you WILL be rewarded for actually using your credit cards and keeping a small balance DURING the month.

 How can credit card companies know if you can handle credit if you never use the cards you have?
 They can’t.
-Having a credit card that you never use may give you 0% credit utilization and a $0 balance, but it doesn’t show you can handle credit, because you’re not actually using that credit.
-So if you want to improve your credit history, you do need to use your cards at least a little bit each month.
+Having a credit card that you never use may give you 0% credit utilization and a $0 balance, but it doesn’t demonstrate that you can handle credit, because you’re not actually using that credit.
+So if you want to improve your credit history, you do need to use your cards at least a little bit.
 This shows you can use the cards without overdoing it.
 However, when you get your bill, you still want to pay off the complete balance.

 This makes sense, right?
 Even if you pay off your balance in full each month, lenders would want to know if you usually use just a little of your credit or almost all of it.
 If you have a $5000 credit limit and you spend $4500 with the card each month, then pay it off completely, you’ve still used 90% of your available credit.
 Lenders could look at that utilization and think you are just one mistake away from being unable to pay your bills.
 On the other hand, if you have a $5000 limit and never use more than $500 of it, you appear to be less of a risk.
 That’s why credit utilization is reported in the way it is — to get a clearer picture of how credit is being used, even when the full bill is being paid off every month.